Reflections on Film from Berlin

 Snapshot from train traveling from East to West Berlin, August 1984

 Berlin has changed dramatically since my first visit.
 I took the picture to the right on a train from East Berlin to West Berlin in the summer of 1984.
-How it came to be I was on that train is a long story, and not relevant right now (although I’m not opposed to telling the story).
-Suffice it to say things are different today, and yes, that is a purposeful understatement.
-One thing that is different is the film industry.
+How I came to be on that train is a long story, and not important right now (although I’m not opposed to telling the story, at length, if asked).

-In an interview with Screen Daily, the new head of the French film board (CNC), Gaëtan Bruel, said this about the markets and what audiences want: “The message from audiences worldwide is unmistakable: while financiers push for cheaper films and AI-driven productivity, viewers are asking for bold, distinctive works, full stop.”
+In an interview with Screen Daily, the new head of the French film board (CNC), Gaëtan Bruel said this about the markets and what audiences want: “The message from audiences worldwide is unmistakable: while financiers push for cheaper films and AI-driven productivity, viewers are asking for bold, distinctive works, full stop.”
 That was exciting to read.

-People do want films that give them something to think about, talk about, really dig into.
-And Paul Thomas Anderson summed it up well at the BAFTA’s: “Anybody who says movies aren’t good anymore can piss right off, because this is a great fucking year.
+People do want films that give them something to think about, talk about, and really dig into.
+Paul Thomas Anderson summed it up well and colorfully at the BAFTAs: “Anybody who says movies aren’t good anymore can piss right off, because this is a great fucking year.
 We have a line from Nina Simone we stole in our film.
 She says, ‘I know what freedom is, it’s no fear.’
 Let’s keep making things without fear.”
-(Still to right from One Battle After Another.
-Still features Benicio del Toro)
+(The still to the right is from One Battle After Another.
+The still features Benicio del Toro.)

 Next